FIRST MSC-CERTIFIED KRILL SUPPLIER

 Aker BioMarine’s Antarctic krill fishery was awarded an A-rating from the Sustainable Fisheries Partnership (SFP) in the 2021 review.
 This marks the...

-What Norwegian salmon farmers want to know about krill: The top 5 questions
+What Norwegian salmon farmers want to know about krill: Top 5 questions